nnja/python/website/content/03-intermediate-python/10-introduction/15-converting-between-types/10-exercise.md

 >>> '-'.join(my_list)
 ```

-Another common way of converting a list to a string is with the string's `split()` method.
+Another common way of converting a string into a list is with the string's `split()` method.
 This is useful for lightweight parsing of, for example, CSV (comma separated value) data.

 ```python
 >>> my_string = "the,quick,brown,fox"